CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 2. Download the topology converter source code from {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/" text="gitlab">}}.

-   The topology converter script and required files download to the `topology_converter` folder, which also includes a subfolder for documentation and a subfolder for example toplogies.
+   The topology converter script (`topology_converter.py`) and required files download to the `topology_converter` folder, which also includes a subfolder for documentation and a subfolder for example toplogies.

 ### Convert a Topology

-1. In the same directory as `topology_converter.py` (or any subdirectory in the directory that contains `topology_converter.py`), create a `topology.dot` file or use a file provided by Cumulus Networks {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/-/tree/master/documentation#example-topologies" text="here">}}.
+1. In the`topology_converter` folder (which includes `topology_converter.py`), create a `topology.dot` file or use a file provided by Cumulus Networks {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/-/tree/master/documentation#example-topologies" text="here">}}.

    The following example `toplology.dot` file represents the topology used in the Cumulus Linux on demand labs; leaf01, leaf02, spine01, server01, and server02.